-- Increase hiring and retention of qualified individuals with disabilities to capitalize on their unique skillset, talents, experiences and perspectives.
+Increase hiring and retention of people with disabilities to capitalize on their unique skillset, talents, experiences and perspectives.

-However, individuals with disabilities have reported that they are more likely to self-identify if they see their employer making concerted efforts to recruit and hire individuals with disabilities and react positively to other employees’ self-identification.
+However, people with disabilities have reported that they are more likely to self-identify if they see their employer making concerted efforts to recruit and hire candidates with disabilities and react positively to other employees’ self-identification.

 Strategies for Creating an Environment that Encourages Self-Identification